-An Illinois judge held Johnson & Johnson and one of its key witnesses in an ongoing talc trial in contempt today over the witness’s failure to appear for continued cross-examination.
+An Illinois judge held Johnson & Johnson in contempt of court today along with one of its key witnesses in an ongoing talc trial over the witness’s failure to appear for continued cross-examination.
 Judge Christopher Kolker struck the testimony of Dr. Susan Nicholson, vice president of Women’s Health for Johnson & Johnson and told the jury that the company and Nicholson are in contempt of court.

 Beasley Allen Law Firm represents Colleen Cadagin, the niece of a woman who died from ovarian cancer linked to her use of Johnson & Johnson’s talc-based products.
 The firm has represented thousands of women who developed ovarian cancer after using Johnson & Johnson talcum powder for feminine hygiene.